 The first challenge for me was just deciding what I wanted to do with my life.
 I was going in a completely different direction as an undergraduate student and then in my first job.
 At the time, I thought I wanted a career that paid well and didn't require a tremendous amount of education and information systems filled both of those requirements.
 Once I finally decided go to graduate school and pursue science I experienced more obstacles.
 I realized that I didn't have the math background or writing skills I needed - so those skill-sets both had to be developed.
 I also had to identify a scientific question or hypothesis to base my graduate research around that was both interesting enough for me to pursue and could be solved with the resources I had available.
 All of those obstacles combined made for a difficult graduate school experience and there were definitely a few moments that I thought I should go back to information systems.

-Do you have any suggestions for how kids in high school can get practical experience in your field?
-Are there any majors you recommend for students interested in a similar career?
+Do you have any suggestions for how kids in elementary school can get an introduction to your field?

 I think any experience using computers to solve problems would be a great introduction to science.
-So much of our work is centered around computers in the lab and I think a lot of students don't realize what a big role technology plays in science today.
-Another suggestion is to read science magazines and journals.
-You will get to learn about new innovations and gain exposure to many different areas of research.
+So much of our work in the lab is centered around computers and I think a lot of kids don't realize what a big role technology plays in science today.
 Also, check out www.learn.genetics.utah.edu because there are a lot of great interactive genetics activities to do.